kizito9898/IT-Documentation/Troubleshooting/Printer-Issues.md

 # Printer Setup on Server 2022

 Printers are often set up on servers in business environments for centralized management.
-It allows IT administrators to manage all network printers from a single location, monitor them, and troubleshoot issues.
+It allows IT helpdesk or administrators to manage all network printers from a single location, monitor them, and troubleshoot issues.

 ---
 ## Setting up a Print Server on Windows Server